zephir-lang/zephir-docs/en/intro.rst

 to different types.
 On the other hand, we have 'i' and 'length' integer static typed variables that can only have values of this type in the entire program execution.

-In contrast with PHP you are not required to put a dollar sign ($) in front of variable names.
+In contrast with PHP, you are not required to put a dollar sign ($) in front of variable names.

 Zephir follows the same comment conventions as Java, C#, C++, etc.
 A //comment goes to the end of a line, while a /* comment \*/ can cross line boundaries.

-Variables are by default inmutable, this means that Zephir expects that most variables stay unchanged.
+Variables are by default immutable, this means that Zephir expects that most variables stay unchanged.
 Variables that maintain their initial value can be optimized down by the compiler to static constants.
-When the value of a variable needs to be changed, the keyword 'let' must be used:
+When the variable value needs to be changed, the keyword 'let' must be used:

 .. code-block:: javascript